UA-SRC-data/geo-visualization/notes/2020612-WeeklyDataSRC.md

 Kai and Priyanka work out how much of the data is represented on Cyverse right now

 - Some is not there yet, but Priyanka will make a skeleton for Kai

+Visualization

+- Kai suggests PlanetMicrobe
+- Dorsey is going to get a good base of ontological vis that other people have done
+  - Expect this mid-July and invite Bianca